algolia/algoliasearch-client-go/README.md

 _, err := index.WaitTask(task)
 ```

-If you want to ensure multiple objects have been indexed, you only need check the biggest taskID.
+If you want to ensure multiple objects have been indexed, you only need to check
+the biggest `taskID`.

 Batch writes
 -------------